avast/retdec/README.md

 ## Installation and Use

-Currently, we support Windows (7 or later), Linux, macOS, and (experimental) FreeBSD.
+Currently, we support Windows (7 or later), Linux, macOS, and (experimentally) FreeBSD.
 An installed version of RetDec requires approximately 4 GB of free disk space.

 ### Windows